Lambert-Nguyen/cosmo-management/docs/reports/archive/PASSWORD_DISPLAY_FIX_COMPLETE.md

 ## 🔄 Related Fixes Completed

-This fix is part of a larger effort to correct Aristay's role-based permission system:
+This fix is part of a larger effort to correct Cosmo's role-based permission system:

 1. ✅ **Profile Role System**: Fixed test data creation to use `UserRole` enum instead of legacy `is_staff`
 2. ✅ **Manager Dashboard Access**: Fixed `manager_portal_access` permission for manager role